Social Impact Internship Program (SIIP)

 By providing $1500 stipends to Georgetown upperclassmen, SIIP allows students with high financial need to pursue unpaid internships and explore careers in fields that often don’t pay interns — fields such as government, nonprofit, education, and other social impact careers.

 Your support will help provide Georgetown students equitable access to unpaid internships.
-In the 2018 pilot, SIIP awarded aid to 11 students who found opportunities at organizations such as the United Nations, the Library of Congress, United We Dream, The Phillips Collection, and the U.S. Senate.
+Since the program’s inception in 2018, we’ve supported over 60 students, representing approximately one-third of the qualifying applicants, who have found opportunities at organizations such as the United Nations, the Library of Congress, United We Dream, The Phillips Collection, and the U.S. Senate.

 Reducing the Financial Burden